daign/daign-style-sheets/README.md

 selectorChain.addSelector( new StyleSelector( '.button.active' ) );
 selectorChain.addSelector( new StyleSelector( '.rectangle' ) );
 selectorChain.addSelector( new StyleSelector( '.text' ) );
+// Or use .addSelectorToFront() when constructing the other way around.
 ```

 ### Calculating the style